-Nuisance Vegetation Control

-Work Operations: 1611, 1612, 1641, 1699

-HATS Forms: Pesticide Application (for all spray applications), and 3 sub-forms under Nuisance Veg.
-Control General - Manual/Mechanical, Biological, and Seed/Fertilize/Mulch HATS Map Layer: Feature polygons - Roadside Features/Nuisance Vegetation Control Zone 3 Maintenance activities in each identified location are planned and tracked as multi-year treatment strategies utilizing monitoring and the most effective combination of control methods - with a goal of establishing desirable vegetation that requires only minimal maintenance.
+Nuisance Vegetation Control Work Operations: 1611, 1612, 1641, 1699 HATS Forms: Pesticide Application (for all spray applications), and 3 sub-forms under Nuisance Veg.
+Control General - Manual/Mechanical, Biological, and Seed/Fertilize/Mulch HATS Map Layer: Feature polygons - Roadside Features/Nuisance Vegetation Control Zone 3

+Maintenance activities in each identified location are planned and tracked as multi-year treatment strategies utilizing monitoring and the most effective combination of control methods - with a goal of establishing desirable vegetation that requires only minimal maintenance.
 Care must be taken in all cases to avoid damage to surrounding desirable/native vegetation.
 In some cases, soil enhancements may be used as well as seeding or planting of beneficial competition species.
 Successful plans are consistently implemented over a series of years and annually adjusted as necessary based on field observations.

 - Because Chelan County requires control of all state listed weed species, there is technically no targeted nuisance weed control in the area.
-However, the area has prioritized two locations for control of all weeds and establishment of native vegetation, where recent projects have installed new planting. - Less than 5 acres will be treated with herbicides - Less than 5 acres will be trimmed mechanically or by hand Locations of Priority Treatments - Interchanges throughout the City of Wenatchee and East Wenatchee will be selectively treated for control of all weeds. - SR28 in E. Wenatchee Selective weed control throughout the recently reconstructed interchange and new bike path.
-City of E. Wenatchee is helping with maintenance in places.

-- US2/US97 Interchange (Don Senn Memorial Interchange) Additional plant establishment and selective weed control for recent plantings in and around this interchange.

-- US 2 coming into town •

-- SR 97 interchange to Region Office
+However, the area has prioritized two locations for control of all weeds and establishment of native vegetation, where recent projects have installed new planting. - Less than 5 acres will be treated with herbicides - Less than 5 acres will be trimmed mechanically or by hand - Locations of Priority Treatments - Interchanges throughout the City of Wenatchee and East Wenatchee will be selectively treated for control of all weeds. - US2/US97 Interchange (Don Senn Memorial Interchange) Additional plant establishment and selective weed control for recent plantings in and around this interchange. - US 2 round about and interchange quadrants west side of town - US 2 MP 90 environmental mitigation site - SR 97 interchange to Region Office

-Pre and post-emergent treatments with herbicides as needed
+• Pre and post-emergent treatments with herbicides as needed